pachterlab/seqspec/docs/SPECIFICATION.md

 ## `Region` Object

 The `library_spec` contains a list of, possibly nested, `Region` objects which detail individual segments within the sequencing library molecule, specifying types, sequences, and relationships between segments.
-The order of the `Region`s in the `library_spec` from top to bottom correspond to their linear ordering in the library molecule from the 5' -> 3' end.
+The order of the `Region`s in the `library_spec` (top to bottom) corresponds to their linear ordering in the library molecule from the 5' -> 3' end.

 ```yaml
 modalities: